Impact of Earth-based radar observations

 The length of day on Venus changes, but by how much?

 Venus length-of-day variations are due primarily to the exchange of angular momentum between the atmosphere and the solid planet.
-A time history of spin rate measurements can therefore provide crucial constraints on the atmospheric dynamics and climate of Venus.
-We have been trying to obtain measurements since 2002.
-Our initial data indicate a change in the spin rate since the Magellan era.
+A time history of spin rate measurements can therefore provide crucial constraints on the atmospheric dynamics of Venus, enabling key tests of hypotheses related to the superrotation or planet-scale atmospheric structures.
+We have been obtaining measurements of the length of day for over a decade.
+Our initial data indicate that Venus clearly exhibits length-of-day variations.
 Additional observations are needed to measure daily, seasonal, and secular variations in the rotation rate.

-We are also attempting to characterize the evolution of the spin axis orientation, which would provide a direct measurement of the moment of inertia of Venus, an unmeasured yet fundamental constraint on models of the interior.
+We have been characterizing the evolution of the spin axis orientation, which provides a direct measurement of the moment of inertia of Venus, a fundamental constraint on models of the interior.
+While we have detected the precession with 7% precision, additional observations are needed to secure a measurement with smaller uncertainties.
 Understanding the obliquity of Venus is also important as it may be excited by mantle convection, volcanic or seismic activity, resurfacing, or atmospheric changes.

-This project requires small amounts of telescope time (1 hour per measurement) on the Goldstone 70-m antenna (DSS-14) and the Green Bank Telescope (GBT).
-However, progress has been slow due to difficulties in securing DSS-14 antenna time.
+This investigation requires small amounts of telescope time (less than 1 hour per measurement) on the Goldstone 70-m antenna (DSS-14) and the Green Bank Telescope (GBT).
 A table documents the history of attempted measurements and their outcomes.